ashfurrow/trumpsoundboard/README.md

 Trump Soundboard
 ================

 Donald Trump is running for president.
-Relives your favourite memories form his announcement speach with this handy app!
+Relives your favourite memories form his announcement speech with this handy app!

 ![Join the fun!](/img/readme.jpg)